Pedro León: Real Madrid

-On 15 July 2010, Real Madrid confirmed the transfer of León for €10 million.
-The player passed the pertinent medical test and was presented the following day.
+On 15 July 2010, Real Madrid confirmed the transfer of León for €10 million; the player passed the pertinent medical test and was presented the following day.
 He made his debut on 4 August in a friendly with Club América, playing the full match in a 3–2 win.
 In his second appearance, four days later, he scored against the LA Galaxy as the match ended with the same score.

-León scored his first competitive goal on 3 November 2010, combining with Karim Benzema – both players had come from the bench during the second half – for a last-minute goal at A.C.
-Milan in the group stage of the UEFA Champions League, a 2–2 draw that sent the Spaniards through to the knockout stage.
+León scored his first competitive goal on 3 November 2010, combining with Karim Benzema – both players had come from the bench during the second half – for a last-minute goal at AC Milan in the group stage of the UEFA Champions League, a 2–2 draw that sent the Spaniards through to the knockout stage.
 During the course of the league campaign, however, he appeared rarely: after assuming he would start against AJ Auxerre in the Champions League in late September, he was immediately dropped from the list of 18 by coach José Mourinho.
 Later, he was ridiculed in the press by his own manager when the latter justified his absence.
 In early February 2011, both he and teammate Fernando Gago were dropped from the squad that would face Sevilla FC in the semi-finals of the Copa del Rey, for fighting in training; Gago was however picked for the next match, whereas León was not.

-Chelsea renewed their interest in taking León on loan in the winter transfer window, but no move took place – he reportedly blamed Mourinho for blocking the move.
+Chelsea renewed their interest in taking León on loan in the winter transfer window, but no transfer took place – he reportedly blamed Mourinho for blocking the move.
 In March 2011, after the market had closed, Hércules CF tried to acquire the player on loan following Tote's severe knee injury, but Real Madrid refused again.